cycfi/elements/README.md

 ## News

+- 16 August 2020: Feel free to join the Discord channel for discussion: https://discord.gg/NJkadSx and chat with the developers.
 - 28 July 2020: Added [simple animation example in develop]( https://github.com/cycfi/elements/blob/develop/examples/simple_animation/main.cpp)
 - 22 June 2020: Removed dependency on Boost.
 This requires some API changes to